Research grant applications and awards process privacy notice

 - Payroll posting information, including breakdown to basic pay, national insurance and pension costs

 The University may collect this information in a variety of ways.
-For example, data might be contained in the grant application form, CVs or resumes, or collected through SAP Grants Management, HR and Finance systems.
+For example, data might be contained in the grant application form, CVs or resumes, or collected through Worktribe, HR and SAP Finance systems.

-Data will be stored in a range of different places, including on your research application, in RED assets systems (such as X Drive), on University grants management systems (including our costings system), and on other IT systems (including email).
+Data will be stored in a range of different places, including on your research application, in RED assets systems (X Drive), on university research information management systems (Worktribe) and on other IT systems (including email).

 Why are you collecting my data?